lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/01_What_is_Scope.md

 #### Back and Forth

+Processing of JS programs occurs in two phases: parsing/compilation, then execution.
 Let's see what happens when `var a = 2` in being executed:

 1. Compiler starts it's works and sees the variable `a`.
 It asks Scope to check if there is a variable named `a` in the particular scope collection.
 If true then Compiler moves on.
 Otherwise it asks Scope to declare a new variable called `a` in the collect scope collection.